Want to save more money and curious about how to live a frugal life? Learn what frugal living is and 40 of the best (and easiest) frugal living tips!

 It can be hard to remember to put money into your savings and investment accounts, and without actively doing so it takes longer for those accounts to grow.

+I wouldn’t have the first idea of where to start with investing in the stock market, but I LOVE automating my savings to help grow my financial nest egg.
 You can automate your retirement savings through your employer, or if you have your own plan you can also easily set up a monthly direct deposit.
 Your bank most likely can also help you with setting up automatic payments for all of your bills.

 For extra savings, I like to use Qapital.
 It’s an app that allows me to set goals I want to save for (for example, a new car downpayment) and how I want to save my money towards each goal.
 I might choose to have $2 deposited automatically every day, or $20 every 2 weeks.
 I can also round up purchases I make to go toward these goals too.

 Doing this has helped me save much more money than I could on my own!

 If you’re carrying debt of any kind, it can be a huge drain on both your finances and your mental health.
 Paying off your debt is the key to living the life you truly want.

 Starting a frugal life is one way to save more money to put toward your debt paydown goals.
 Once you pay off your debt, don’t go back!
 Continue to only purchase items you can afford to buy in cash/on your debit card, or pay off in full each month.

 The average American has over $4,000 of credit card debt, and it can be one of the most challenging debts to pay off.
 It’s incredibly important that you pay off your credit card balance in full each month.
 Otherwise, the interest on your purchases can make your debt snowball in size.